-The Company is externally managed by Chicago Atlantic REIT Manager, LLC (the "Manager"), a Delaware limited liability company, pursuant to the terms of the management agreement dated May 1, 2021, which extends for a three-year initial term set to expire on April 30, 2024 (the "Management Agreement"), by and among the Company and the Manager.
+The Company is externally managed by Chicago Atlantic REIT Manager, LLC (the "Manager"), a Delaware limited liability company, pursuant to the terms of the management agreement dated May 1, 2021, as amended in October 2021, which has a three-year initial term set to expire on April 30, 2024 (the "Management Agreement"), by and among the Company and the Manager.
 After the initial term, the management agreement is automatically renewed for one-year periods unless the Company or the Manager elects not to renew in accordance with the terms of the Management Agreement.
 The Manager conducts substantially all of the Company's operations and provides asset management services for its real estate investments.
-For its services, the Manager is entitled to management fees and incentive compensation, both defined in, and in accordance with the terms of, the Management Agreement (Note 7).
+For its services, the Manager is entitled to management Agreement (Note 7).
 All of the Company's investment decisions are made by the investment committee of the Manager, subject to oversight by the Company's board of directors (the "Board").
-The Manager is wholly-owned by the Sponsor.
+The Manager is wholly-owned by Chicago Atlantic Group, LP. (the "Sponsor").